-training, education and job experience for careers in technology, for girls and all community members of all ages 14+
+Tech internships, training, and education by matching interns with organizations to gain work experience for girls and all community members ages 14+

-Focus on current tech employment, as well as future higher education and a career
+Focus on current tech employment with an eye towards future higher education and subsequent career

 Each One Teach One